fncbook/fnc/chapter4/newton.md

 (section-nonlineqn-newton)=
 # Newton's method

 Newton's method is the cornerstone of rootfinding.
-We introduce the key idea with an example in {numref}`Demo %s <demo-newton-line>`.
+We introduce the key idea with an example in @demo-newton-line.

 (demo-newton-line)=
 ::::{prf:example} Graphical interpretation of Newton's method